Vodafone and Sky both offer full fibre broadband with a home phone line included as standard, on both Openreach and CityFibre networks.

 - The fastest consumer broadband available - 5Gbps on CityFibre

-For Vodafone broadband, choose Vodafone if you want:
+Choose Vodafone broadband if you want:

-- A discount for existing Vodafone pay monthly mobile customers
+- A discount for existing Vodafone pay monthly mobile customers - closing the price gap at entry level

 - WiFi 7 hardware and 4G backup on Openreach, via Pro 3